-- !
-There is no limit on the number of claims a person can locate. - !
-There is no requirement that mineral production ever commence. - !
-Mineral production can take place without a patent or revenue payments to the federal government. - !
-Claims can be held indefinitely with or without mineral production, subject to challenge if not developed.
+- There is no limit on the number of claims a person can locate. - There is no requirement that mineral production ever commence.1 - Mineral production can take place without a patent or revenue payments to the federal government. - Claims can be held indefinitely with or without mineral production, subject to challenge if not developed.

 Most of the current mining activity and mineral claims under the Mining Law are in Nevada, Arizona, California, Montana, and Wyoming.
-Of a total of 235,948 mining claims as of the end of FY2000, approximately 45% were in Nevada alone and another nearly 35% are in those other four states.
+As of the end of FY2001, approximately 45% of mining claims were in Nevada alone and another nearly 35% were in the other four states.
 According to the Bureau of Land Management (BLM), the number of claims declined from about 1.2 million claims in FY1989 to 294,678 for FY1993.
 Many claims were dropped as a result of provisions of law charging a \$100 per-claim annual maintenance fee to hold a claim.
 The number of claims subsequently rose to 324,651 in FY1997, reflecting the relative strength of the gold and copper industries.
-The number of claims has fallen to a low of 235,948 for FY2000, reflecting a decline in the gold and copper industries and, according to a BLM representative, changes in public land policy that significantly lengthened the time it takes in practice to get permission to mine.
+The number of claims has fallen to a low of 207,757 for FY2001, reflecting a decline in the gold and copper industries and, according to a BLM representative, changes in public land policy that significantly lengthened the time it takes in practice to get permission to mine.

-&lt;sup>1 However, before the enactment of P.L.
+1 However, before the enactment of P.L.
 102-381, claimants were required to conduct at least \$100 of development work per year.